intel/libipt/doc/howto_libipt.md

 #### Synchronizing

-Before the decoder can be used, it needs to be synchronized onto the PT stream.
-To iterate over synchronization points in the PT stream in forward or backward directions, the instruction flow decoders offer the following two synchronization functions respectively:
+Before the decoder can be used, it needs to be synchronized onto the Intel PT packet stream.
+To iterate over synchronization points in the Intel PT packet stream in forward or backward directions, the instruction flow decoders offer the following two synchronization functions respectively:

     pt_insn_sync_forward()
     pt_insn_sync_backward()